gtembry/301-daily-journal/LJ-code-301.md

 ### Learning journal Code 301 - day 3

 Today I spent a considerable amount of time doing codewars.
 It took about 2 hours to figure out the solution to be arr.reverse();.
 We experimented with a for loop, which also worked, but took more work.
 The pair-programming was quite difficult for bot my partner and I, but my partner was grasping it much more than me.

+#### Learning journal Code 301 - day 4

+Today we had a fun codewars assignment.
+Simple validation of a username with REGEX.
+The solution /^[a-z-09]{4,16}$/g. inside the [] limits the username to alphanumerics and an underscore, and inside {} limits the username between 4 and 16 characters. the ^ starts whereas the $ ends.
+With Regex, I was able to complete this task.
+Thanks REGEX!